 *|select t, diff as current, diff as yesterday, diff as percentage from(select t, compare( pv , 86400) as diff from (select count(1) as pv, date_format(from_unixtime(__time__), '%H:%i') as t from log group by t) group by t order by t) s

-SQL statements Creates an external table: * | create table user_meta ( userid bigint, nick varchar, gender varchar, province varchar, gender varchar,age bigint) with ( endpoint='oss-cn-hangzhou.aliyuncs.com',accessid='LTA288',accesskey ='EjsowA',bucket='testossconnector',objects=ARRAY['user.csv'],type='oss') Uses the external table: * | select u.gender, count(1) from chiji_accesslog l join user_meta1 u on l.userid = u.userid group by u.gender
+SQL statements Create an external table: * | create table user_meta ( userid bigint, nick varchar, gender varchar, province varchar, gender varchar,age bigint) with ( endpoint='oss-cn-hangzhou.aliyuncs.com',accessid='LTA288',accesskey ='EjsowA',bucket='testossconnector',objects=ARRAY['user.csv'],type='oss') Join Log Service data with the external table: * | select u.gender, count(1) from chiji_accesslog l join user_meta1 u on l.userid = u.userid group by u.gender

-- Geo location functions
+- Geolocation functions

 SQL statements * | SELECT count(1) as pv, ip_to_province(ip) as province WHERE ip_to_domain(ip) ! = 'intranet' GROUP BY province ORDER BY pv desc limit 10 * | SELECT mobile_city(try_cast("mobile" as bigint)) as "city", mobile_province(try_cast("mobile" as bigint)) as "province", count(1) as "number of requests" group by "province", "city" order by "number of requests" desc limit 100